-The evidence in relation to the direct risk posed may seem counterintuitive but is consistent: in general, adults who have been convicted of accessing sexual images of children, but not convicted of other sexual offences, present a relatively low risk of reoffending through sexually abusing a child offline (see Hirschtritt et al, 2019; Seto et al, 2011; Elliott et al, 2019).
-In contrast, those who have committed both types of offence pose a much higher risk of reoffending.
+Some research has suggested that adults convicted of accessing sexual images of children, but not convicted of other sexual offences, present a relatively low risk of reoffending through sexually abusing a child offline (Hirschtritt et al, 2019; Seto et al, 2011; Elliott et al, 2019).
+However, that finding should be treated with caution when you are conducting assessments of adults who have accessed child sexual abuse images and are living in families.